 How to Cool a Room Down Without an Air Conditioner

-While you might not mind using a few hacks to cool your room in a pinch, the fastest way to add cold air to your home is with an A/C unit.
-If you don’t already have central air, window units and portable air conditioners also do a great job chilling the air — especially if you make sure to keep out the heat with some of the other tips listed above.
+The fastest way to add cold air to your home is with an A/C unit.
+If you don’t already have central air, then look into window units and portable air conditioners.
+These compact appliances are more cost-effective and also do a great job chilling the air.
 For the fastest results, make sure your air conditioning unit is properly sized for your room.

 For great cooling devices that will stop heat waves in their track, shop for a NewAir portable air conditioners, high-velocity fans, misting fans, or evaporative coolers.